 When the time comes to decide if aggressive medical care should continue in a patient, we are not as prepared to talk with patients about end of life and may feel inadequately equipped to manage symptoms at the end of life.
 Patients may also have advanced directives that have been established or should be established in order to make their wishes known.

 It is with these thoughts in mind that we have constructed this chapter.

 Mr. S is an 86-year-old left-handed man with a history of hypertension, hyperlipidemia, diabetes mellitus, and chronic kidney disease who presents to the emergency department with left arm and left leg weakness and slurred speech.
 He had been having symptoms for about 6 hours.
-He is diagnosed with an acute stroke ...
+He is diagnosed with an ...